vhl/css-style-guide/README.md

 The purpose of this document is to provide guidelines for writing CSS.
 Code conventions are important for the long-term maintainability of code.
 Most of the time, developers are maintaining code, either their own or someone else’s.
 The goal is to have everyone’s code look the same, which allows any developer to easily work on another developer’s code.

-We've borrowed some ideas from [Idiomatic CSS](https://github.com/necolas/idiomatic-css) and credited it throughout the document.

 The architecture itself is based on [OOCSS](https://github.com/stubbornella/oocss/wiki).
 Class naming conventions are from Harry Roberts’ post on [Namespacing CSS](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces), incorporating aspects of [BEM](https://en.bem.info/), [SMACSS](https://smacss.com/), and [SUIT](https://github.com/suitcss/suit).